 Ence made the switch from dancing to CrossFit after trying to pursue a professional dance career.
 She found immediate success, doing very well at some regional competitions and surprising the CrossFit world.

 We certainly look forward to more to come from her, both in terms of CrossFit and her acting.
 Do you want to know more about her?
 Check out all the details here: Brooke Ence CrossFit.
+Or, you can find out about her husband, Marston Sawyers.

 #9: Emily Abbott